martinswanson/gradle-example/README.md

         // other repositories e.g. internal company repos }
 ```
-Comment out the following in the build.gradle file
+Comment out the following in the `build.gradle` file
 ```
     repositories {
         mavenCentral()
     }
 ```

-This allows you to seperate *what* the project dependencies are from *where* the dependenceis are found.
+This allows you to seperate *what* the project dependencies are from *where* the dependencies are found.

 ## .gitignore

-Filters out the files / directories contained in the local project that should not be stored in GitHub
+Filters out the files / directories contained in the local project that should not be stored in GitHub.

 ## gradlew

 Gradle executable allowing users to build the project without a local installation of Gradle.
-Uses the settings.gradle file for configuration parameters.
+Uses the `settings.gradle` file for configuration parameters.

 ## gradlew.bat